Single Sign On (SSO)

 In addition to the above, the provider requires the prior registration of the following:

-• Redirect URI: This value should be set to the Login Context (URL) specified on the SSO Connection
+- Redirect URI: This value should be set to the

-Claims Matching
+Claims Matching¶

 It is possible to use the optional claims match properties to restrict access to only a subset of SSO users.
 Claims matching is a mechanism whereby P6 Auth will check an SSO users claim set when they attempt a login.
 If the specified (String or StringList) claim set values do not match the configured and expected values, authenticated access is denied.